-Each product should have a globally unique identifier (such as a GTIN / barcode or via the use of a QR code) to ensure consistent identification across systems and data sources.
-This approach aligns with the EU's Digital Product Passport initiatives, supporting circular economy goals, traceability, and regulatory enforcement.
+Each product should have a globally unique identifier (such as a GTIN / barcode, or via the use of a QR code) to ensure consistent identification across multiple systems and data sources - such as the Manufactures Information Hub, which is already underpinned by interoperable standards.
+This approach also aligns with the EU's Digital Product Passport initiatives, supporting circular economy goals, traceability, and regulatory enforcement.